pundit-community/pundit-matchers/README.md

-The following example shows how to structure a Pundit policy spec (in this example, the spec would be located in `spec/policies/article_policy_spec.rb`) which authorises administrators to view and destroy articles, while visitors are only authorised to access the show action and are forbidden to destroy articles.
+The following example shows how to structure a Pundit policy spec (in this example, the spec would be located in `spec/policies/article_policy_spec.rb`) which authorises administrators to view and manage articles, while visitors are only authorised to have read only access.

 ```ruby
 require 'rails_helper'